 It was one of the scariest moments of my life.
 And once I did it, within months I saw the rewards of my decision, both financial and emotional.
 I was empowered.

 A fiduciary is a financial advisor who has no relationship to any financial products and who earns no fees or commissions from any recommendations they make to you.
 A fiduciary is responsible for helping you make the best decisions for you – and not for their wallet – if they make a recommendation of a particular investment.

 If the person you seek advice from is not a fiduciary, walk away.
 If the person who manages your money is not a fiduciary, walk away.
 If your financial advisor is a fiduciary and something else, walk away.
 You want a fiduciary only.

-A 600-page book is a daunting read, so Tony Robbins wisely decided to slim it down into his new book, “Unshakeable.”
+A 600-page book is a daunting read, so Tony Robbins wisely decided to slim it down into a more recent installment, Unshakeable.
 It’s a brilliant title and a brilliant book, and yes, I suggest you read it.
-The book is available in many formats: audio book, hard cover, Kindle and, shortly, in paperback.
+The book is available in many formats: audio book, hard cover, Kindle and paperback.

 Tony’s mission is to make you feel unshakeable in your ability to take care of yourself financially and to feel unshakeable in less-than-good times.

 He’s very clear in communicating the fact that the financial markets go through good times and bad.
 But if you are set up to be unshakeable, you will get through any financial scenario or economic crisis.